Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/javascript.md

 ## Individual or compiled

-Plugins can be included individually (using Boosted's individual `js/dist/*.js`), or all at once using `ouds-web.js` or the minified `ouds-web.min.js` (don't include both).
+Plugins can be included individually (using OUDS Web's individual `js/dist/*.js`), or all at once using `ouds-web.js` or the minified `ouds-web.min.js` (don't include both).

 If you use a bundler (Webpack, Parcel, Vite...), you can use `/js/dist/*.js` files which are UMD ready.

 ## Usage with JavaScript frameworks

-While the Boosted CSS can be used with any framework, **the Boosted JavaScript is not fully compatible with JavaScript frameworks like React, Vue, and Angular** which assume full knowledge of the DOM.
-Both Boosted and the framework may attempt to mutate the same DOM element, resulting in bugs like dropdowns that are stuck in the "open" position.
+While the OUDS Web CSS can be used with any framework, **the OUDS Web JavaScript is not fully compatible with JavaScript frameworks like React, Vue, and Angular** which assume full knowledge of the DOM.
+Both OUDS Web and the framework may attempt to mutate the same DOM element, resulting in bugs like dropdowns that are stuck in the "open" position.

-A better alternative for those using this type of frameworks is to use a framework-specific package **instead of** the Boosted JavaScript.
+A better alternative for those using this type of frameworks is to use a framework-specific package **instead of** the OUDS Web JavaScript.
 Here are some of the most popular options:

 - React: [React Bootstrap](https://react-bootstrap.github.io/)
   {{< callout >}}